chirag8arora/practice/academic/cs6373_pl/review-final.md

 #####10.
 What are the advantages and disadvantages of implicit declarations?

 > - Advantages: Simple in naming conventions.
-In this case, the compiler or interpreter binds a variable to a type based on the syntactic form of the variable’s name.
+In this case, the compiler or interpreter binds a variable to a type based on the syntactic form of the variable's name.

 > - Disadvantages: Although they are a minor convenience to programmers, implicit declarations can be detrimental to reliability because they prevent the compilation process from detecting some typographical and programmer errors.